This Dingle bed and breakfast guide only contains places that one or more of our team have stayed in.

 4. The Lantern Townhouse

-Another very popular B and B in Dingle is the cosy Lantern Townhouse run by owner Anne-Marie Keane.
+Another of the more popular Dingle B&Bs is the cosy Lantern Townhouse run by owner Anne-Marie Keane.
 This centrally located B&B is in the centre of Dingle Town on Main Street but it retains a quiet relaxed atmosphere.

 It has 8 ensuite bedrooms including one on the ground floor for this with limited mobility.
 Rooms have been recently decorated and are well appointed with TV, tea and coffee makers and Wi-Fi.